Yate

 Yate is a town and civil parish in South Gloucestershire, England.
 It lies just to the southwest of the Cotswold Hills and is 12 mi northeast of Bristol and 12 mi from Bath.

-Developing from a small village into a town from the 1950s onwards, the 2021 UK census listed Yate's parish population as 23,703.
-The market town of Chipping Sodbury (population 5,045) is contiguous with Yate to the east.
-In addition, a large southern section of the built-up area spills over into the parish of Dodington (population 8,206), and as a result, the total population of Yate's urban area is estimated at 35,000.
+Developing from a small village into a town from the 1950s onwards, the 2021 UK census listed Yate's parish population as 23,701.
+The built-up area, which spills into neighbouring parishes and is contiguous with the market town of Chipping Sodbury to the east, had a population just over 37,000.

-Location
+Geography

 Yate is located to the northeast of Bristol, which is 12 mi away by road.
 Yate is surrounded by countryside and is situated to the south-west of the Cotswolds.
 The A432 is the main road through Yate and runs through the centre of the town.